NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :heavy_check_mark: **CORRECT**

-> Just like a recipe is just text that tells you how to cook something, code is just text that tells a computer how to do something
+> Just like a recipe is just text that tells you how to cook something, code is just text that tells a computer how to do something.
 </details>
 <details>
 <summary>